Hello, World

 scarb new hello_world

 Go into the hello_world directory with the command cd hello_world.
-You’ll see that Scarb has generated two files and one directory for us: a Scarb.toml file and a src directory with a lib.cairo file inside.
+You’ll see that Scarb has generated three files and two directory for us: a Scarb.toml file, a src directory with a lib.cairo file inside and a tests directory containing a test_contract.cairo file.
+For now, we can remove this tests directory.

 It has also initialized a new Git repository along with a .gitignore file